EstibenFilmClub/linkChecker/Readme.md

 pip install openpyxl

-# you have to set up a  key of the API youtube
+# you have to set up a  key of the API youtube in one .env